guardian/scalatra-openid-consumer/README.md

 The current version is 0.1.2 and is available for Scala 2.8.1, 2.9.0_1 and 2.9.1 and is dependent on Scalatra 2.0.2

-In your filter class mixin the *OpenIdConsumer* trait along with the *UserAuthorisation* and *SessionStore* traits.
+In your filter class mixin the *OpenIdConsumer* trait along with the *UserAuthorisation* traits.
 This project provides default in-memory implementations for user authorisation and session store.
 For example:

     class Dispatcher extends ScalatraFilter with GoogleOpenIdConsumer with AlwaysAllowUserAuthorisation